Watermelon Bead Pattern

 Instructions

-1. Stiffen the ends of the cord with white glue.
-Let dry.
+1. Stiffen the ends of the bead cord with a little white glue.
+Let the glue dry completely before beading.

-2. Tie a lanyard hook or key ring to middle of the cord.
+2. Tie the lanyard hook or key ring to the center of the cord so you have an equal length of cord on each side.

 Patterns, Templates and Printables